 The fifth Berlin – Vallendar Conference on Tax Research took place on July 25 and 26, 2019, following an invitation by the chairs of Business Taxation at the WHU – Otto Beisheim School of Management, Technische Universität Kaiserslautern as well as Freie Universität Berlin.
-The conference, which was held at the Federal Ministry of Finance in Berlin for the first time, annually offers international researchers in Business Taxation a valuable platform to discuss current research trends.

 A total of eight international researchers presented their current projects in the field of tax research.
 To name a few examples of presented papers, Arthur Stenzel (St. Gallen University) presented his paper “Corporate Tax-Rate and Tax-Base Avoidance Trends of U.S. Domestic and U.S. Multinational Firms“, co-authored by Terry Shevlin from the University of California-Irvine and Niklas Lampenius from Hohenheim University.
 Kathleen Andries from the WHU – Otto Beisheim School of Management discussed their research paper.

 Peter Brok from Tilburg University presented his paper „As Uncertain as Taxes“, which was discussed by Adnan Isin from the University of Exeter.